mortengustafsson/Chameleon/README.md

 ### Credit to:
-[Julien Sagot](https://gist.github.com/juliensagot) for the AverageColor code:  https://gist.github.com/juliensagot/602f27776fdf0e0d7c92dd52a2f94662
+[Julien Sagot](https://gist.github.com/juliensagot) for the inspiration to AverageColor code:  https://gist.github.com/juliensagot/602f27776fdf0e0d7c92dd52a2f94662

 [flaticon](www.flaticon.com) for the vector version of the Chameleon, found on [Flaticon](https://www.flaticon.com/free-icon/chameleon_36320).
 Leaves and tree graphics are made by [Morten Gustafsson](https://github.com/mortengustafsson) from www.mortengustafsson.dk